norama/selector/README.md

 * id: unique identifier
 * title: display title
 * type: `source` or `tag`

-   `source` groups are filtered by fulltext search upon typing in the multiselect control and only the filtered list of options are shown in the dropdown menu

-   `tag` groups are not filtered but always shown comletely

 * items: list of elements:
   * label (optional, default: value)
   * value